 Adequate diversification (e.g. across multiple shares or bonds) is a crucial feature of a good investment.
 The combination of different types of investment (shares, bonds, real estate and cash) is also important, as the choice between shares and bonds alone will determine no less than half of your return.

 Strategy funds base their ratio between shares, bonds and other investment types primarily on your risk preference (defensive, dynamic or highly dynamic).
 They attempt to achieve the best possible return while taking your risk preference into account.
 They do this based on the KBC investment strategy.
 A team of specialists closely monitor financial and economic developments, and each month they attempt to estimate how the economy will develop over the coming period.
 The distribution between different types of investment is determined based on this analysis, as well as the countries, sectors and themes that it would be best for you to invest in.
 In this way, your investment is adjusted each month without you having to do anything yourself.

 Funds with floor monitoring

 If you want to build in a little extra protection, you can also opt for a variant with floor monitoring.
-These funds aim to ensure that the value of your investment does not drop below a certain limit (90% or 85%) over a one-year period.
+These funds aim to ensure that the value of your investment does not drop below a certain limit (90%) over a one-year period.

 If the financial markets perform well then a fund of this kind will diversify in accordance with the KBC investment strategy.
 It will invest more cautiously where necessary in falling markets, and convert higher-risk investments (shares, bonds, real estate) into lower-risk investments (liquidities).
 Please note, however, that this floor does not constitute a guarantee of either the return or the redemption value.